pterhoer/QMagFace/README.md

 ## Results

-The proposed pixel-level quality estimation approach is analysed from two directions.
-First, low-quality face images with low-quality areas, such as occlusions, are localised and inpainted to demonstrate that this improves the face image quality.
-Second, random masks are placed on high-quality faces to show that the proposed methodology identifies these as low-quality areas.
-Both evaluation approaches, enhancing low-quality images and degrading high-quality images, aim at quantitatively (via quality-changes) and qualitatively (via changes in the PLQ-maps) investigating the effectiveness of the proposed PLQA approach.
-Lastly, the
-PLQ-maps are investigated on ICAO-incompliant faces.
+The proposed approach is analysed in three steps.
+First, we report the performance of QMagFace on six face recognition benchmarks against ten recent state-of-the-art methods in image- and video-based recognition tasks to provide a comprehensive comparison with state-of-the-art.
+Second, we investigate the face recognition performance of QMagFace over a wide FMR range to show its suitability for a wide variety of applications and to demonstrate that the quality-aware comparison score constantly enhances the recognition performance.
+Third, we analyse the optimal quality weight over a wide threshold range to demonstrate the robustness of the training process and the generalizability of the proposed approach.

-In the following, we will focus on some qualitative results.
-For more details and quanitative results, please take a look the paper.
+In the following, we will only show some results.
+For more details and dicussions, please take a look at the paper.

 **PLQ explanation maps before and after inpainting** - Images before and after the inpainting process are shown with their